ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 ## Multiple Key Formats {#security-multiple-key-formats}

-Keys presented by value are allowed to be in only a single format, as discussed in {{key-format}}.
-Presenting the same key in multiple formats is not allowed and is considered an error in the request.
+All keys presented by value are allowed to be in only a single format.
+While it would seem beneficial to allow keys to be sent in multiple formats, in case the receiver doesn't understand one or more of the formats used, there would be security issues with such a feature.
 If multiple keys formats were allowed, receivers of these key definitions would need to be able to make sure that it's the same key represented in each field and not simply use one of the key formats without checking for equivalence.
 If equivalence were not carefully checked, it is possible for an attacker to insert their own key into one of the formats without needing to have control over the other formats.
 This could potentially lead to a situation where one key is used by part of the system (such as identifying the client instance) and a different key in a different format in the same message is used for other things (such as calculating signature validity).
-However, the primary reason to allow keys to be presented in multiple formats simultaneously is the assumption that the receiver cannot understand one or more of the formats in use.
-In such cases, it is impossible for the receiver to ensure that all formats contain the same key information.
+However, in such cases, it is impossible for the receiver to ensure that all formats contain the same key information since it is assumed that the receiver cannot understand all of the formats.

-To combat this, all keys presented by value have to be in exactly one supported format known by the receiver.
-Normally, a client instance is going to be configured with its keys in a single format, and it will simply present that format as-is to the AS in its request.
+To combat this, all keys presented by value have to be in exactly one supported format known by the receiver as discussed in {{key-format}}.
+In most cases, a client instance is going to be configured with its keys in a single format, and it will simply present that format as-is to the AS in its request.
 A client instance capable of multiple formats can use [AS discovery](#discovery) to determine which formats are supported, if desired.
 An AS should be generous in supporting many different key formats to allow different types of client software and client instance deployments.
+An AS implementation should try to support multiple formats to allow a variety of client software to connect.

 ## Asynchronous Interactions {#security-async}